 \section{Conclusions}

-We presented the way of working with medical data on the level of holistic patient histories through embedding space built with the neural network with transformer architecture.
+We presented the profile model for working with medical data on the level of holistic patient histories through embedding space built with the neural network transformer architecture.
 Model analysis revealed that it automatically learns several plausible medical patterns and adequately preserves relation between concepts.
-Potentially, the model has several practical applications, for example, it can be used as an EHR indexing tool for retrieval purposes, analysis, and discovery of patients with chronic diseases, etc.

 Our experiments on the MIMIC-III data showed that the inclusion of gender and age-specific information without positional embeddings allows us to achieve the new state-of-the-art result in the next diagnosis prediction task.
-We release the code of that experiment, hoping it'll be useful for other EHR-related researches.
-Next, we'll plan to extend the described representation approach by trying to incorporate more medical concepts in the model.
+We release the code of that experiment, hoping it will be useful for other EHR-related research.
+Next, we will plan to extend the described representation learning approach by trying to incorporate more medical concepts into the model.

+Besides, we showed two applications of the developed model.
+The first one relates to the medical research methodology.
+The proposed H2D method allows the revealing of disease-associated hypotheses.
+For example, we present strong-associated hypotheses set for five types of cancers.
+We hope such a data-driven method will lead the medical community to more focused and meaningful research.

-Finally, we showed how patient representation could be extracted from the embedding space and successfully applied to the task from the related insurance domain.
-On the validation data, we obtained the stable ROC AUC metric improvement of 1.82\%.
-To finally verify benefits of this model we plan to pilot it in the production environment.
-At our point of view the deployment of such model has couple of major challenges for both of which we propose reasonable solutions.
+The second application relates to the knowledge transferring between domains.
+We showed how patient embeddings representation could be extracted from the profile model and successfully applied to the practical task from the insurance domain.
+On the validation data, we obtained a stable ROC AUC metric improvement of 1.82\%.
+To verify the benefits of this model, we plan to pilot it in the production environment.
+From our point of view, the deployment of such a model has a couple of major challenges for both of which we propose reasonable solutions.